14 Best Beaches in Malaysia

 Highly developed, clean, and beautiful, the beaches in Port Dickson have it all.
 Pantai Cermin, with sands that are almost orange, is one of the quieter beaches and a perfect place to catch the sunrise.

-If you want amenities and easy access, Teluk Kemang beach, right in town, is your best option.
+If you want amenities and easy access, Teluk Kemang beach, right in town, is your best option, as there are plenty of things to do here.
 Water sports are popular, and you'll find many places to grab a snack or rent equipment or even your own gazebo.
 Popularity means crowds, however, so don't expect solitude here.

 Pantai Cahaya Negeri, another popular town beach shaped like a crescent moon, has a wooden bridge connecting it to a second island covered in mangroves and quiet areas for an evening walk.